Friday, July 17, 2015

 There's a tremendous amount going on in the brain that creates all that but today we're going to look at "zombie programs".

-"Zombie programs" is a term coined by the neuroscientist David Eagleman in his book Incognito which he uses to refer to the vast and enormous numbers of neuronal circuit programming that hums away below our conscious awareness controlling all of our physical movements, thoughts, feelings, beliefs, actions, decisions and so on.
+"Zombie programs" is a term commonly used in the neuroscience biz to refer to the vast and enormous numbers of neuronal circuit programming that hums away below our conscious awareness controlling all of our physical movements, thoughts, feelings, beliefs, actions, decisions and so on (perhaps most popularized by and best explained by the neuroscientist David Eagleman in his book Incognito).
 When I talk about our "subconscious" running our lives (as I have repeatedly throughout this blog), this is for the most part what I am referring to, not in the Freudian subconscious sense (which is what will generally spring to most people's minds when they hear the term subconscious).
 What we are experiencing consciously is but a very small fraction of what's going on beneath the surface (or in the guts of the computer in our analogy).

 For an easy example, take walking.
 All those foot placements, leg movements, balance, how your place in space is marked, and sense of direction and so on that we take for granted are taken care of by all kinds of autonomously running networks of highly complex brain regions.
 Walking is one of our "pre-loaded from the factory" “programs”; in other words, it's not something we have to be explicitly taught - there are programs that we are born with that even take care of the learning process of walking (the human species are rather slow at this, however.
 In herd animals, for example, newborns have to almost literally hit the ground running).